k-young-passionate/Password-Generator-Flutter/README.md

    you are using now. <br>
    <span style="font-size:1.2em;">**NO TRANSMISSION YOUR PASSWORD** <br> </span>
    Just keep your PC monitor from seeing by others.

+* This project is originated from the Password-Generator project.